wynnlone/MMF2021/README.txt

 ## AW is selected.
 ## include price and return information of portfolio.
-## some other info such as transaction record, fees, unit of shares holding histry also included.
+## some other info such as weight, transaction record, fees, unit of shares holding histry also included.

 # Folder: code ===================================